Text Link

 Residential treatment also houses individuals with anorexia for 24 hours a day and provides multidisciplinary treatment.
 But it’s only for medically stable patients.

-Those in residential treatment still require round-the-clock supervision to monitor their meals and eating disorder behaviors, which can include restriction, excessive exercise, and laxative and diuretic use.
-(3)
+Still, eating disorder symptoms are usually severe at this stage.
+Residential treatment involves round-the-clock supervision to monitor patients' meals and eating disorder behaviors, which can include restriction, excessive exercise, and laxative and diuretic use.3

 Residential treatment may also be suitable for those who: